-- (i) For Livestock safeguard, the identification of the animal nutrition stocks is established and an importation plan is applied in order to make up for the deficiency. - (ii) Prevision of vaccination campaigning on the livestock against the sickness related to drought. - (iii) To satisfy the domestic water demand, in urban as well as in rural areas, a programme of aquifer use is adopted, the use of the surface water resources are avoided or minimized.
-Particular attention is given to water transportation to the rural drought sensitive regions. - (iv) Establishing a dam water management plan regarding the evolution of the climatic conditions.
-The possibility of a second dry year is taken especially into account. - (v) Intensification of the preparedness operations related to the following year (short loans, soil tillage, seeds distribution, etc.).
+(i) For Livestock safeguard, the identification of the animal nutrition stocks is established and an importation plan is applied in order to make up for the deficiency.

+(ii) Prevision of vaccination campaigning on the livestock against the sickness related to drought.

+(iii) To satisfy the domestic water demand, in urban as well as in rural areas, a programme of aquifer use is adopted, the use of the surface water resources are avoided or minimized.
+Particular attention is given to water transportation to the rural drought sensitive regions.

+(iv) Establishing dams' water management plans regarding the evolution of the climatic conditions.
+The possibility of a second dry year is taken especially into account.

+(v) Intensification of the preparedness operations related to the following year (short loans, soil tillage, seeds distribution, etc.).